 During this test, a CMS inspector pressurizes each tube and records any drop in tube pressure and the associated time.
 The speed of the pressure change is an indication of severity of the air leakage.
 If a leak is detected, it may be possible to pinpoint the location by using the more advanced APRIS technique.
 Knowing the location of the leak may provide a clue in determination of the failure mechanism and provide guidance in the repair technique selection.

 Where failed tubes are identified within 12 inches of the tubesheet, CMS inspectors can install airtight sleeves to capture the failure behind the sleeve and keep the tube in service.
 In other cases, the tube can be removed from service by installing a mechanical plug at each end of the tube.
 Both methods are a quick way to improve boiler efficiency, recover airflow to the boiler and reduce fan power.
 These procedures can add up to measurable energy cost savings.
 CMS sometimes utilizes these temporary repairs to improve boiler efficiency, while allowing time to plan for a more permanent solution.

-As with all CMS inspections, a detailed report is provided that includes a tubesheet map, documenting damaged tubes as well as any repairs indicated.
-CMS strives to not only provide a status report, but to help immediately improve your air heater performance and develop a long-term maintenance and repair strategy.
+As with all CMS inspections, a detailed report is provided that includes a tubesheet map, documenting damaged tubes as well as any necessary repairs.
+CMS strives to not only provide a status report, but to help immediately improve your air heater performance and develop a long-term maintenance and corrosion prevention strategy.

 Contact Corrosion Monitoring Services (CMS) at (800) 637-6592 and schedule an inspection that identifies any issues and enables you to conduct repairs before they grow into major problems or equipment failures.